svylabs/microcraft-app-spec/README.md

 # Microcraft

-[Microcraft](https://github.com/svylabs/microcraft) is a micro-frontend framework for web3, that allows frontends to be configured in json format, and the supporting runtimes can load the jsons dynamically to render the configured page.
+[Microcraft](https://github.com/svylabs/microcraft) is a micro-frontend framework for web3, that allows frontends to be configured in json format, and the supporting runtimes can load the jsons dynamically to render the configured app.

 This repo contains the JSON spec to define the frontend application and application collection as json.

 ## App